wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/hpcallocations.md

 ## [Who is eligible for Allocations](#allocation) { #allocation }

-All registered users are provided access to the Tools &amp; Applications in a controlled manner that limits the amount of computing capacity, and they may request an additional Allocation for various purposes such as the need for larger scale computation or to run applications that are not provided via the portal.
+All registered users are provided access to the Tools &amp; Applications in a controlled manner that limits the amount of computing capacity, and may request an additional Allocation for various purposes such as the need for larger scale computation or to run applications that are not provided via the portal.
 An additional allocation via DesignSafe is headed by a project PI, typically a faculty member or research scientist at a US-based academic institution (private sector users are also welcome, see below).
 The PI may then add additional researchers to their allocation at their discretion.
 PIs are responsible for ensuring that any users added to their allocation comply with the terms and conditions for use of the DesignSafe and TACC resources.
 Collaborative projects involving non-U.S. researchers are encouraged as long as they include substantive intellectual participation by the U.S. researchers.
 In joint research projects, foreign collaborators are eligible to make use of that allocation in a manner consistent with the request. <strong>While a PI is typically a faculty member or staff researcher at a U.S. academic institution</strong>, there are a number of other cases where an individual may be eligible to be a PI:

 <ul>
 	<li>NSF Graduate Student Research Fellowships: While in most cases, a graduate student is ineligible to be PI of an allocation request, an exception is made for recipients of NSF Graduate Student Fellowships. </li>